 The heating of our buildings needs to make a fast, green, and socially responsible transition.
 Currently, 50% of EU’s energy consumption goes to heating and cooling and most of this is for space heating.

-Lastly, energy import disputes with Russia due to the war in Ukraine are calling for new energy sources and more efficient use of energy.
-With uncertainty on future energy supply, the severity of winters to come and climate change, actions for securing local, green and energy efficient energy must be taken.
+Lastly, energy import disputes with Russia due to the war in Ukraine are calling for new energy sources and more efficient energy use.
+With uncertainty on future energy supply, the severity of winters to come and climate change, actions for securing local, green and energy-efficient energy must be taken.

 The European building sector will play a crucial role in mitigating this storm, as heating in Europe is dominated by natural gas and oil in boilers and district heating.
 Luckily, there is a massive potential for new green energy sources to be utilised in district heating, which policymakers should be aware of.